 Agile Engineering practices are not new.
 They originate from extreme programming back in the late 90s.
 XP specifically calls out these practices as things you should be doing.
-And here we are 20 years later still trying to get teams to adopt them.
+And here we are 20+ years later still trying to get teams to adopt them.
 Why is that?

 We do Scrum not XP

-People might find these practices from XP too extreme so instead they do Scrum.
+People might find these practices from XP too extreme so instead, they do Scrum.
 And Scrum does not specifically call out the need for these practices!
 However, Scrum indirectly implies that you need them.
-Scrum takes the approach that you must deliver a working Product Increment at the end of every Sprint and if you can’t then you need to figure out why in the retrospective.
+Scrum takes the approach that you should deliver a working Product Increment at the end of every Sprint and if you can’t then you need to figure out why in the retrospective.
 The idea is that you will realize in the retrospective that there is no way you can deliver a quality Product Increment at the end of each and every Sprint if you don’t start applying these practices.

 Test Driven Development is hard